-With his 2015 Masters performance, Jordan Spieth set or tied the all-time Masters record for the lowest 36-hole total, lowest 54-hole total and lowest 72-hole total in the event.
+With his 2020 Masters performance, Dustin Johnson set or tied the all-time Masters record for the lowest 54-hole total and lowest 72-hole total in the event.

 Spieth then backed up his first round with a second-round 66 to set the Masters Tournament 36-hole scoring record at 14-under 130.
 Raymond Floyd previously held the Masters 36-hole scoring record with 131 in 1976.

 Spieth then shot a third-round 70 to reach 16-under 200 through 54 holes, setting a new 54-hole tournament record which eclipsed the previous record of 201, shot by Raymond Floyd in 1976 and Tiger Woods in 1997.

 Spieth then won the tournament on Sunday for his first major championship title, shooting a final round of 2-under 70 to post a then-record-tying 72-hole total of 18-under 270.
 That total matched Tiger Woods' winning total in 1997.

 Jordan Spieth owns or shares the 36- and 54-hole Masters scoring records, while Dustin Johnson owns or shares the 54- and 72-hole scoring records.